 Perhaps you are looking for easy Salads.
 Try Carrot Sambol, Simple Celery Salads, and Bok Choy with Capers and Tomatoes.

-You might like all of our Onion Salads, and all of our Onion Recipes, and all of our Salad recipes.
-Or explore our easy Autumn recipes here and here.
+You might like to browse all of our Onion Salads, and all of our Onion Recipes, and all of our Salad recipes.
+Or explore our easy Mid Autumn recipes.

 Continue reading “Onion Salad with Sesame Oil”

 I have to say, chickpea flour is the best!
 So versatile, if I was to be marooned on a desert island, it is one of the pantry ingredients that I would take with me.
 From the beautiful Farinata, to a stabliser in yoghurt curry, to crispy batters and fritter-like little dosas, it brings joy into the kitchen.
 Going by different names, you may recognise Chickpea Flour as Besan, or Gram Flour.

 Make these two quick recipes in no time at all.
 They make a lovely sunny breakfast on the terrace – Pudla, Crispy Battered Onion Rings, Lentils, Tomatoes, Curd (yoghurt) and deep fried yoghurt dried chillies.
 Finish it off with a nice crispy, slightly sour apple.